 Adding a child bike seat to your adult bike is a wonderful option to continue biking with your family when you have a small child.
 Remember that child bike seats are not intended for babies under nine months of age.
 In fact, the American Academy of Pediatrics recommends you wait until your child in one year of age before using a child bike seat.

 Also, for safety, remember to always have your child wear a bike helmet, even if they are just riding on a seat on your bike.
+We have a great list of the best infant helmets here on EM.
 Check your local laws to understand the regulations regarding bike safety.

 I live in Colorado where biking is a way of life.
 With the available access to trails and bike paths, it is quite common to see parents biking with their children.
 We also have an abundance of quality bike shops with helpful professionals available to answer all kinds of biking questions.